When was the last time you went to a movie and wanted to stay behind and watch it again?

 If I’d had written the story using what they’d taught me in journalism school, the headline would give away the ending — “Man rescues dog on top of mountain” and the lede (first sentence) would be something like this: “After four days of being stuck on a cliff without food or water, one lucky dog is happy to be back home with his owner.”

 The story would only get less interesting from there.
-The last line of the story would be copy the editors could chop if they were short on space.
-It’d be something like, “The dog was yellow.”
+The last line of the story would be what editors could chop if they were short on space.
+That last line would be something like, “The dog was yellow.”

 To hell with that.
 I wrote it like a story, because giving the ending away in the headline and first graf is CHEATING THE READER.